ndean06/soc-investigations/soc-simulator-investigations/005-KCD-Web-Nemesys-Ransomware/Walkthrough.md

 `Everything.exe -startup`

 Everything is capable of rapidly indexing files and directories on Windows systems.
 Within the context of the ransomware execution chain, this activity was consistent with file discovery before impact activity.

 **ATT&CK Mapping:**
 Discovery — `T1083: File and Directory Discovery`

 ### Discovery - File and Directory Discovery (T1083)

 ![Everything.exe file discovery activity](./screenshots/11-everything-file-discovery.png)

-**What this shows:** Process telemetry showing Nemesys launching `Everything.exe -startup` from the ransomware staging directory.
+*Process telemetry showing Nemesys launching `Everything.exe -startup` from the ransomware staging directory.*

 ---